Social Impact Report 2022/23

 Our Social Impact Report highlights what we do as an organisation and the positive impact that our work has on parents, children, the economy and society as a whole.
 We are the only Social Enterprise Childcare Voucher company in the UK – reinvesting 100% of the profit we make back into our Social Enterprise and into our charitable work, which includes our Family Benefits Advice Service, research and campaigning.

 It’s only through employers, individuals and others choosing to ‘buy social’ that we are able to continue making this investment and carry on this important work, on behalf of parents, employers and childcare providers.
 So thank you to the employers who have chosen to support their employees with their childcare costs by using our Childcare Voucher scheme.
-Thanks also to everyone who has visited High Rise family adventure centre, our newest Social Enterprise, which reopened in July and has since welcomed back thousands of excited children and adults for Clip ‘n Climb and soft play fun.
-With all the profits from High Rise invested in the work of our charity, every visit helps us to continue supporting families.
+Thanks also to everyone who has visited High Rise family adventure centre, our newest Social Enterprise, which reopened in July 2022 and has since welcomed thousands of excited children for birthday parties, Clip ‘n Climb, soft play and sensory room fun, as well as lots of corporate groups to enjoy team-building experiences or events within the centre.

-- Clients who received a personalised benefits check from our Family Benefits Advice Service identified an average of almost £5,000 in financial support they didn’t know they were entitled to.
+- Clients who received a personalised benefits check from our Family Benefits Advice Service identified an average of over £5,600 in financial support they didn’t know they were entitled to.

-- We continued our work campaigning for a new Childcare Strategy for Northern Ireland that will deliver investment in our childcare sector, support parents to access and afford the childcare they need, and enable providers to deliver it sustainably.
+- We continued our work campaigning for a new Early Learning and Childcare Strategy for Northern Ireland that will deliver investment in our childcare sector, support parents to access and afford the childcare they need, and enable providers to deliver it sustainably.

 - We maintained our focus on highlighting the value of our childcare sector to parents, the economy and society as a whole, in the media and the wider policy arena.